 - Black diamond runs are the most difficult.
 They are usually not groomed and are the steepest runs.

-Skiers and snowboarders can use the ratings to think about the challenge and then choose which type of run to take.
+Skiers and snowboarders can use the ratings to think about the challenge, then choose which type of run to take.

-As a young person or parent, your challenge is to learn to notice, reduce, and avoid hazards, while having the chance to explore and accept the level of risk you or your child are comfortable with.
+As a young person, your challenge is to learn to notice, reduce, and avoid hazards, while having the chance to explore and accept the level of risk you are comfortable with and have the skills and abilities to handle.
+If you are a new snowboarder, you probably wouldn’t go down the black diamond run on the first go.
+You would probably start with a green circle run.

 Wear protective gear

-Wearing protective gear like a helmet, mouth guard, elbow pads, and knee pads can lower the risk of an injury.
-No matter what the activity, make sure you or your child use the right gear and equipment.
+Wearing protective gear like the right helmet, a mouth guard, elbow pads, and knee pads can lower your risk of an injury.
+No matter what the activity, make sure you use the right gear and equipment.
 The gear should fit well.
-Make sure you or your child wear it properly every time.
+Make sure you wear it properly every time.
 Learn about

 fitting helmets for different activities.